dpjanes/arthgar-kevin/index.md

 which quickly fractured into two groups.

-This web page is the collected comments by various group members on the campaign and its events, remembered some 15 years later.
+This web page is the collected comments by various group members on the campaign and its events, remembered some 15 years later - and then modified more over the following 25 years!
 I have edited some of the message text attributed to the others to avoid stringing together rambling e-mail threads of clarification.
-This page is definitely a work in progress.
+This page is definitely (and always will be) a work in progress.

 ## The Players and Characters